What is cloud computing?

 - What Campus Leaders Need to Know About Cloud Computing

-- Enterprise Adoption of Public Cloud Services Is All About Pragmatic Tradeoffs: Practical and balanced benefit/risk assessments allow enterprises to see value in public cloud services- This Ovum Knowledge Centre paper outlines discussions with 10 enterprises that use public cloud services.
+- Enterprise Adoption of Public Cloud Services Is All About Pragmatic Tradeoffs: Practical and balanced benefit/risk assessments allow enterprises to see value in public cloud services (.pdf, 243KB).
+This Ovum Knowledge Centre paper outlines discussions with 10 enterprises that use public cloud services.
 The paper states that the carefully considered and appropriately governed use of the cloud is viewed as a positive addition to the enterprise ICT portfolio.
 (Reference Code: OI00130-040, Publication Date: 1 February 2012).
-All University staff and students have access to Ovum papers.
-Please contact ITS Strategy and Planning to find out how to access these papers.

-- Cloud Computing in Higher Education - This Ovum Knowledge Centre paper provides a balanced assessment of the implications of cloud computing in higher education, offering recommendations to both institutions and technology vendors.
+- Cloud Computing in Higher Education (.pdf, 259KB).
+This Ovum Knowledge Centre paper provides a balanced assessment of the implications of cloud computing in higher education, offering recommendations to both institutions and technology vendors.
 (Publication Date: 15 October 2012).
-All University staff and students have access to Ovum papers.

 Useful tips on developing a business case for use of the cloud